birdup000/slintui-agixt/README.md

 # slintui-agixt
-This repo will contain the UI to interact with the AGiXT Rust SDK
+This is a UI for *[AGIXT](https://github.com/Josh-XT/AGiXT)*,  the repo will contain the UI to interact with the AGiXT Rust SDK